 Senior Adviser, Bell Pottinger.
 Formerly: Her Majesty's Diplomatic Service: HM Ambassador to the Republic of Indonesia and UK Representative to ASEAN (2011-14).

-Mr Roderick Gow OB
+Mr Roderick Gow OBE

 Chairman and Founder, The Asia Scotland Institute, Edinburgh; Chairman and Founder, Canongate Partners Limited.
 Formerly: Chief Executive, Asia House.